microo8/plgo/README.md

 ## Forked

-This is a forked copy of microo8's plgo library.
-The original plgo repo's final commit removed all code replaced with a notice that the project was moving to GitLab, forked the last published version here for a safe reference, with the internal references updated to use this repository.
+This is a forked version of microo8's plgo library with features added for Konfigraf.

 # plgo